LCBRU/telomere/README.md

 	4. Change `SQLALCHEMY_DATABASE_URI` to a valid MySQL connection string
 	5. Change `LDAP_URL` to be include the server and port for the LDAP service
 	6. Change `LDAP_BASEDN` to be a valid one of those things.
+    7. Change `SPREADSHEET_UPLOAD_DIRECTORY` to be a valid directory for which the user `wwwrun` has read and write permission.

 ## Create the database